Natural disasters like Hurricane Ian could worsen economic inequalities - NewsBreak

 “Flood insurance coverage can be up to $350,000 - $250,000 to repair the property and $100,000 for contents, if you max out your policy, and households without flood insurance coverage could only receive a maximum of $33,300 in FEMA assistance,” said Rhodes.
 “So, there was just a really large difference in the financial starting points of those households.”

-Sometimes homeowner get a government loan to cover repairs, but Rhodes said that can led to major debt.
+Sometimes the homeowner gets a government loan to cover repairs, but Rhodes said that can lead to major debt.
 She calls this a pattern of growing inequities.

-“Where the most advantage households become more advantaged in the aftermath of a storm and the disadvantage, households often become more disadvantaged,” said Rhodes.
+“Where the most advantaged households become more advantaged in the aftermath of a storm and the disadvantaged households often become more disadvantaged,” said Rhodes.
 “That’s true in the hardest hit communities which are likely to be disadvantaged communities from the start.”

-Rhodes said she want FEMA, state and local agencies to improve outreach to homeowners and consider new strategies to shift people away from vulnerable coastal areas.
+Rhodes said she wants FEMA, state and local agencies to improve outreach to homeowners and consider new strategies to shift people away from vulnerable coastal areas.

 Right now, you’re only required to have flood insurance if you’re in a FEMA-designated flood zone.